WSG23/yosai_intel_dashboard_fresh/docs/performance_monitoring.md

 by default).
 Invoke `init_tracing("analytics-microservice")` during startup of the analytics microservice so spans are reported correctly.

+See [Observability Guide](observability.md) for instructions on viewing logs and traces.

 ## Real-time Performance Tracking

 The `core.monitoring.real_time_performance_tracker` module captures Core Web Vitals